-On August 31, 2021, the CEC released a Grant Funding Opportunity entitled "Charging Access for Reliable On-Demand Transportation Services (CARTS)."
-This competitive grant solicitation was to support electric vehicle (EV) charging infrastructure for high mileage on-demand transportation services including services such as ride-hailing, taxis, and meal and grocery delivery.
-In response to GFO-21-601, the Recipient submitted application #19 which was proposed for funding in the CEC's Notice of Proposed Awards on February 14, 2022.
+On August 31, 2021, the California Energy Commission (CEC) released a Grant Funding Opportunity entitled "Charging Access for Reliable On-Demand Transportation Services (CARTS)."
+This competitive grant solicitation was to fund projects that would support electric vehicle (EV) charging infrastructure for high mileage on-demand transportation services including services such as ride-hailing, taxis, and meal or grocery delivery.
+In response to GFO-21-601, the Recipient submitted application #13 which was proposed for funding in the CEC's Notice of Proposed Awards on February 14, 2022.
 GFO-21-601 and Recipient's application are hereby incorporated by reference into this Agreement in their entirety.

 In the event of any conflict or inconsistency between the terms of the Solicitation and the terms of the Recipient's Application, the Solicitation shall control.
-In the event of any conflict or inconsistency between the Recipient's Application and the terms of CEC's Award, CEC's Award shall control.
+In the event of any conflict or inconsistency between the Recipient's Application and the terms of CEC's Award, the CEC's Award shall control.
 Similarly, in the event of any conflict or inconsistency between the terms of this Agreement and the Recipient's Application, the terms of this Agreement shall control.